einar-hjortdal/lexical_uuid/CONTRIBUTING.md

 7. Push changes to the remote "origin" (your repository)
 8. Create a pull request
   - If the pull request addresses an issue, tag the related issue

+## V

+- No enums.
+- No logical assignment operators.
+- No static methods.
+- No `@[required]` attribute in struct definitions, always manually check values to return adequate error messages.
+- For consistency, use `arrays.concat` over `<<` to concatenate items to an array.
+- Always use `fn (a int, b int) bool { return a > b }` over `|a, b| a > b`

+### FirebirdSQL

+- Uppercase for keywords, data types.
+Lowercase all other identifiers.
+- Use `REAL` and `DOUBLE PRECISION` for floating point types.
+- Use `CHAR` for strings with expected exact lengths.
+- Use `VARCHAR` for strings with expected maximum lengths, for strings with default values, and for strings that are in an `INDEX` or `UNIQUE` constraint.
+- Use `TEXT` for unknown-length strings.